 And the last one from the list of the most effective types of inventory management strategies refers to the safety stock.
-It is the level of inventory with the help of which businesses avoid stock-out.
+It is the level of inventory with the help of which businesses avoid stockout.
 Companies place the new order beforehand when using the minimum safety stock, especially when the existing inventory isn’t over yet.

-3,000 units of inventory are part of the minimum safety stock level.
+For example, a company’s total inventory is 18,000 units, and a new order arrives when the inventory reaches 15,000 units.
+In this case, 3,000 units of inventory are part of the minimum safety stock level.

 Digitization is a beneficial strategy for any field, including inventory management.
-Integrating all your inventory data in a single software is the quick and convenient format for tracking your inventory, warehouse, orders, and other essential aspects of the eCommerce business.
+Integrating all your inventory data in a single software is a quick and convenient format for tracking your inventory, warehouse, orders, and other essential aspects of the eCommerce business.

 One of the tools that can allow you to do that is eSwap, the inventory management software which allows you to utilize many features with just a few clicks.
 The main features of the platform include: